nextmv-io/tour/working-with-stores/storing-custom-data.md

 })
 ```

-If we retrieve the value of `peter` from our store and print it, we should get a
+If we retrieve the value of `peter` from our store and print it, we should get
 the results of the `bunny.String` method.
 Note that `peter.Get` returns a value
 of type `bunny`, so Go knows to call the appropriate `String` method when we
 pass it to `fmt.Println`.